lopezmontes/GenoMus/specs/GenoMus_specifications.md

 ## Anatomy of a genotype function

 ### Input arguments
+All genotype functions, except leaf functions, expect arguments received from other genotype function.
+The input arguments can only come from one of the [predefined types of functions](#function-types-for-genotypes).

 ### Output data structure
 To enable effective chaining of functions, all functions inside a genotype share the same output data structure.
 This output data is returned within an array according to the following order of elements: